 The Bridge to PACE allows working adults the opportunity to brush up on their English and Math skills for entrance into the PACE Program.

-Call Robert J. Parker at (818) 947-2455 or email him at parkerrj@lavc.edu.
-See current class schedule for PACE and Bridge to PACE offerings.
+For general information, call the PACE office at (818) 947-2530 or email palacial@lavc.edu.
+See currect class schedule for PACE and Bridge to PACE offerings or visit the website at www.lavc.edu/pace.

 Weekend College